Seauagain/BraTS2025-PEDS/README.md

 </div>

- We propose
-an ensemble approach integrating nnU-Net, Swin UNETR, and HFFNet for the BraTS-PED 2025 challenge.
-Our method incorporates three key extensions: adjustable initialization scales for optimal nnU-Net complexity control, transfer learning from BraTS 2021 pre-trained models to enhance Swin UNETR’s generalization on pediatric dataset, and frequency domain decomposition for HFF-Net to separate low-frequency tissue contours from high-frequency texture details.
+We propose an ensemble approach integrating nnU-Net, Swin UNETR, and HFFNet for the BraTS-PED 2025 challenge.
+Our method incorporates three key extensions:
+- Adjustable initialization scales for optimal nnU-Net complexity control.
+- Transfer learning from BraTS 2021 pre-trained model to enhance Swin UNETR’s generalization on pediatric dataset.
+- Frequency domain decomposition for HFF-Net to separate low-frequency tissue contours from high-frequency texture details.

 ## News